Colleges & Universities

 WESTERN GOVERNORS UNIVERSITY, NEVADA

-Program Offerings: Associate’s, Bachelor’s, Master’s
+Program Offerings: WGU Certifications Bachelor’s, Master’s

 Medical Programs

-UNLV SCHOOL OF MEDICINE
+KIRK KERKORIAN SCHOOL OF MEDICINE AT UNLV

 Program Offerings: Residency programs